Missy Franklin: Personal life

 Franklin says her favorite athlete is Natalie Coughlin.

 Franklin was raised Christian but did not attend church or identify as religious until reading the Bible and taking theology classes in high school.
 As a Religion major at the University of Georgia, she took courses in several religions, including Christianity, Judaism, Islam, Buddhism, and Hinduism.
 She had already practiced yoga recreationally for three years, but learning about its Hindu roots in college made it a more spiritual experience for her.
 At the time of her retirement, her academic interest in Hinduism was misreported as her being an adherent; in an interview about her Christian faith, Franklin said her Hindu interests were "blown a little bit out of proportion."

 Franklin got engaged to Hayes Johnson, who swam at the University of Texas, on September 22, 2018.
 The couple married on September 14, 2019.

 In March 2021 she and her husband announced they were expecting a child.
+On August 11, 2021, their daughter Sarah Caitlin Johnson was born.
+On October 31, 2024, Franklin announced that she is pregnant with their second daughter.